Duodenum

 One of the most common diseases affecting this organ is peptic ulcer disease of the stomach and duodenum—duodenal ulcers, small cavities of various sizes.
 Ulcers are usually located in the duodenal bulb, the first segment of the organ.
 The cause of occurrence is often related to poor diet and unhealthy eating habits or the Helicobacter pyloriTrusted Source bacterium.
 In many patients, peptic ulcer is entirely asymptomatic, although abdominal pain may occur after eating a meal.

-Inflammation Of The Duodenum
+Inflammation of the Duodenum

 Gastritis of the stomach and duodenum is a condition in which various factors damage the mucosa.
 It is accompanied by inflammation caused by viruses, bacteria, or different pathogens.
 Infection most often occurs by eating infected food on which pathogens reside.
 The symptoms accompanying duodenitis are usually diarrhea, vomiting, and lack of appetite.
 When the duodenum is inflamed, fever may also occur.
 Inflammation in this area usually precedes peptic ulcer disease.
 Recovery of the mucosa is vital in treatment.